zboris12/nppyscripts/README.md

 ## License

-This script is available under the
+These scripts are available under the
 [MIT license](https://opensource.org/licenses/MIT).